ayushshrivastv/Scalable-cToken/README.md

 ![Screenshot 2025-05-09 at 2 23 20 PM](https://github.com/user-attachments/assets/235a9be9-e4fa-46f9-989e-1b1ce8cda931)
 ### Compression Technology

-At the core of our solution is Light Protocol's state-of-the-art compression technology:
+At the core of our solution is Light Protocol's t compression technology:

 - **Zero-Knowledge Proofs**: Enables efficient on-chain storage while preserving cryptographic verification
 - **Merkle Tree Implementation**: Organizes token data in compressed Merkle trees, allowing thousands of tokens to be represented by a single on-chain commitment